The phrase “two heads are better than one” first appeared in the year 1546 and has stuck around for more than 500 years.

 - Scheduling entertainment

-- Taking pictures before/during/after event
+- Taking pictures and video during the event

 - Engaging with audience and media

-- Develops branding, theme, visuals
+- Developing branding, theme, and visuals

-- Schedule of activities and program
+- Creating handouts and printed material, including the schedule of activities and program

-- Catering menu and seating layout
+- Designing the catering menu and seating layout

 - Setting up chairs and tables for catering, breakout rooms, and main sessions